 He says the economic and political reforms in Myanmar are credible.

-Next story in Political: Labour Party changes rules for electing its leader
+Next story in Politics: Labour Party changes rules for electing its leader

 Copyright © 2012, Radio New Zealand